Step 1: Controlling Tank by Subscribing to the Joy Topic

 joystick.buttons.resize(Joystick::NUM_STD_BUTTONS, 0);

-is not necessary if you are using the choreonoid_joy node, but if you are using the ROS standard joy node, the number of axes and buttons will change depending on the joystick to be connected, so this code is included just in case.
+isn’t necessary when using the choreonoid_joy node.
+When using the ROS standard joy node, the number of axes and buttons varies depending on the connected joystick, so we include this processing just in case they’re less than expected.

-After that, the controller gets the current status of the gamepad from the joystick variable copied here, and calculates the command value from it, and uses it to command the drive speed of the crawler and perform the PD control of the turret and barrel axes.
-The specific process of the control is the same as those described in the Tank tutorial , so the details are omitted here.
+After this, we get the current gamepad state from the copied joystick variable, calculate command values from it, and use them to command crawler drive speeds and perform PD control of the turret and barrel axes.
+The specific control content is the same as explained in Tank Tutorial, so we’ll omit details here.

 virtual void stop() override